scripting/pagePark/docs/plugins.md

 2. Using the [vm module](https://nodejs.org/api/vm.html).

+There's a better way -- the <a href="https://www.npmjs.com/package/require-from-string">require-from-string</a> package.
+Technically, we load the code from the file, wrap it in a module template and pass it through require-from-string.

 ### A plug-in is a bit of JavaScript code

 If the directory for a domain has a file named filter.js, we run the script and it fully determines the response to the request.
 The other files in the domain directory are ignored.